-Out of the $\approx$160 million stars that we classify, we find 2,736,922 CEMP stars.
-This is the largest, homogeneously identified sample of CEMP stars to date.
-In this section, we briefly investigate a few properties of this sample, including the binarity rate and the Galactic distribution.
+Out of the $\approx$180 million stars that we classify, we find 58,872 CEMP candidate stars.
+This is the largest, homogeneously identified sample of CEMP candidate stars to date.
+In this section, we briefly investigate a few properties of this sample, including their metallicity distribution and Galactic distribution.

-For each star in \gaia\ DR3, a flag indicating whether the star is an astrometric, spectroscopic, or eclipsing binary is provided \citep{gaiabinary2022}.
-We use these flags and the reported metallicities from the \gaia\ GSPPHOT pipeline \citep{Andrae2022}, along with our classification, to explore the relationship between metallicity and binarity for carbon-enhanced stars.
-In Figure \ref{fig:binary}, we plot the occurrence and binarity rate of CE stars as a function of metallicity.
-In addition, we show the metallicity distribution of our sample of CEMP stars in a gray histogram, arbitrarily scaled.
-Given that carbon-enhanced stars were not accounted for, it is likely that the [M/H] from the GSPPHOT pipeline and the iron abundance of these stars are actually much lower.